lukstafi/ppx_minidebug/README.md

   Minidebug_runtime.Flushing(
     Minidebug_runtime.Debug_ch(struct let filename = "path/to/debugger_flushing.log" end))
 ```
 The logged traces are still indented, but if the values to print are multi-line, their formatting might be messy.
 The benefit of `Flushing` traces is that the output is flushed line-at-a-time, so no output should be lost if the traced program crashes.
-The indentation is also smaller (half of PrintBox).
+But in recent versions of `ppx_minidebug`, uncaught exceptions no longer break logging in the `PrintBox` and `Pp_format` runtimes.
+The indentation is also smaller (half of `PrintBox`).
 Truncated example (using `%debug_show`):
 ```ocaml
 BEGIN DEBUG SESSION at time 2023-03-02 23:19:40.763950 +01:00
 2023-03-02 23:19:40.763980 +01:00 - foo begin "test/test_debug_show.ml":3:19-5:15